AscendXYZ/documentation/articles/Create User and Susbscription.md

 ![CreateAccount](../images/create_local_account.png)

-In step two of local accounts we need you to login at the identity server also with your just created username and password.
+In step two of local accounts, we also need you to login at the identity server with the username and password, that you just created.

 ![Idsrv](../images/idsrv.png)